-When your information is collected together in one powerful database, organizing your tables, fields, and views effectively is key—and adding a few well-placed apps can make a big impact.
+When your information is collected together in one powerful database, organizing your tables, fields, and views effectively is key for both performance and collaborator usability.
 Here are some best practices to keep in mind as you're architecting new Airtable bases, and powering up existing ones.